Skip to content

 • Snakemake (supported with GATK โ‰ฅ 4.6)

-• Nextflow (declared but not implemented yet)
+• Nextflow (declared but not implemented)

-engine โ†’ GATK version โ†’ pipeline โ†’ mode
+Workflow resolution order: engine โ†’ GATK version โ†’ pipeline โ†’ mode

 Only workflows declared in the registry and present on disk with executable permissions can be executed.